aych-moore/7-segment-clock/README.md

 * Laser cut diffusers
 * 1000uF capacitor on each strip
 * ESP32 web server to change colours and run functions
+* Add photo of clock and CAD files